mayunlong89/iBSTools/README.md

 iBSTools just employs basic funtions in `R` and `perl`.
 So almost all of versions of R and perl is available.

 4. dependence relationship
 towig is independent.
-Input could come from `BSMAP`,`Bismark` or ENCODE. pattern is independent. refumr requires pattern.
+Input could come from `BSMAP`,`Bismark` or ENCODE, Roadmap, TCGA. pattern is independent. refumr requires pattern.